Tunanika/new-website/content/en/articles/high-seas.md

 ## What is the High Seas Program?

-[High Seas](https://highseas.hackclub.com) is made by the Hack Club organization.
+[High Seas](https://highseas.hackclub.com) is organized by the Hack Club organization.
 It is a program that allows high schools students to earn points just by making projects themselves and logging their hours with the high-seas plugin.
 The more points (which are called doubloons) you earn, the more rewards you can get.
 The rewards include a free MacBook, a raspberry pi, a bambulab 3d printer and much more.

-It's also in collaboration with Github.
+The program is also in collaboration with Github.
 ![Rewards showing a raspberry pi, a mouse and a drawer robot](https://tunaerhanoglu.com/articles/high-seas-rewards.png)

 ## How to get started?